-If you have academic and career aspirations that you cannot attain through a traditional field of study, you have the opportunity to take control of your education at La Roche College.
+If you have academic and career aspirations that you cannot attain through a traditional field of study, you have the opportunity to take control of your education at La Roche University.

 Our interdisciplinary studies major allows highly motivated students to design a major geared toward their specific academic objectives and unique career goals.

 The interdisciplinary studies major offers an opportunity for you to work with departmental faculty to create your own program.
 Before you begin the process of designing a major, you may want to ask yourself these questions:

 - What programs are available at La Roche that interest me?

 - How can these programs be combined to meet my unique future goals?

 To successfully complete an interdisciplinary studies major, the following coursework is required: